 They’re taught how to become aware of their own biases, how to respect the cultural values of others and how to avoid imposing their values onto others.

 Perhaps most importantly a mental health professional who belongs to a professional organization, or who has a license can be censured if a client reports that they have acted unethically toward them.

 Working with a credentialed mental health professional provides a safeguard and a guarantee that the person you are working with has been properly trained so they will not unintentionally do something that is not in your best interest.

-And if the unfortunate situation arises where they do do something that is inappropriate or unethical you have recourse to get their credentials revoked.
+And if the unfortunate situation arises where they do do something that is inappropriate or unethical you have recourse to petition for them to receive professional censure or to have their credentials revoked.